w-ew/training-doc/TRAINING.md

 `$ sudo dd if=u-boot.imx of=/dev/sdb bs=512 seek=2`

-`dd` is a low-level copy utility.
 Here, we copy `u-boot.imx` onto the SD card, in 512-byte blocks, and we start at block 2 (1 KB offset).
 This offset is necessary for storing the boot block and partition table of the device.

 # Linux kernel